Structure of the Pathway

 Group 2 modules.
 These optional modules will provide you with the opportunity to develop your knowledge and skills and to explore particular aspects or periods of the past which reflect research being carried out areas taught in the School of History Archaeology and Religion.

 Choices Modules*.
-You have the option to use one 10-credit module from the Centre for Lifelong Learning’s Choices prospectus as part of the pathway.
+You have the option to use one 10-credit module from Continuing & Professional Education’s Choices prospectus as part of the pathway.
 Please note that this should normally be a on a topic which relates to History, Ancient History, Archaeology or Religion.
 This is at the discretion of the Pathway Co-ordinator so if you would like to do this then please do get in touch first.

 Do you have any questions?